-The NiMH battery voltage is normally about 7.6-8 volts.
-If it falls below this level, the battery should be checked.
+The auxiliary battery voltage is about 8.2 volts at full charge (for at least 20 hours).
+If it falls below, then the battery should be checked.

-When the lithium battery voltage drops below the minimum allowed level, the blinking "Battery Low" icon is shown on display and indicated via the device diagnostics.
+When the lithium battery voltage drops below the minimum allowed level, it is indicated by the blinking "Battery Low" icon on the display and via the device diagnostics.
 In this event, the battery should be checked and replaced if required.